DFE-Digital/GITISContent/docs/Technical/README.md

 ### Google Scripts
 Periodically a [Google Script ](https://github.com/DFE-Digital/GITISContent/tree/main/Google) needs to run.
 This will transfer the assets from the [Shared drive](https://drive.google.com/drive/folders/0AJ6YEVtSfOQVUk9PVA) to Azure.

 The script needs to have a [Azure SAS Key](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) embedded into it, which gives access to the Azure Storage account.
-Since this key is vunerable, it is stored as a GitHub Secret and injected into the script at deployment time.
+Since this key is sensistive, it is stored as a GitHub Secret and injected into the script at deployment time.

 ## Azure